cgiosy/bansa/README.md

 #### Primitive State

 The most basic unit of state.
-Its value is static and can be updated to any value using the `.set` method.
+It can be updated to any value using the `.set` method.

 It is created by passing a normal value (number/string/object, etc.) to the `$` function.